 Black & Wyatt Records kicked off its first record release party with a full length 12 inch vinyl gatefold (and live performance) of FINGERS LIKE SATURN, a Memphis rock & roll band from 2006-2008.
 Original members on the recording are George Cole (Distemper, Pig Star, Rockroaches), Steve Selvidge (Bash & Pop, Big Ass Truck, Sons of MudBoy), Suzi Hendrix (Viva L’American Deathray Music), Shelby Bryant (The Clears, Cloud Wow Music), Jonathan Kirkscey (Mouse Rocket, Memphis Symphony) Mike McCarthy (Distemper, Nehilistics) and singer Cori Dials (The Splints, Cigarette Girl).
 The line-up for this show featured Jeff “Bunny” Dutton on lead and Aaron Brame on keys.
-The Faces cover band THE RODULATORS opened at 7:30 p.m. sharp with FLS hitting the stage at 8 p.m.. "$5 got you admission into the record release party, but $17 will still get you the 8 song LP and a bonus download card with 41 demos and live recordings!"
+The Faces cover band THE RODULATORS opened at 7:30 p.m. sharp with FLS hitting the stage at 8 p.m.
+The 8 song LP includes a bonus download card with 41 demos and live recordings!

 “On December 30th 1986 when Stephen Selvidge was fourteen he joined Mike McCarthy and George Cole on stage at the Antenna Club to sing “Sex, It’s Great!”
 (George and Mike’s band DISTEMPER were opening for STRANGE FLESH).
 It was the last DISTEMPER show and not unlike a science fiction convention.
 Stephen Selvidge became quite gifted as a guitar player but we knew that was going to happen way back at DISTEMPER HOUSE (189 N. Auburndale).
 Young Selvidge would sit on the couch arm and finger complicated riffs that we still can’t do.
 George and Mike stopped playing all together in ’92 after their band the ROCKROACHES went nowhere.
 Fourteen years later they began working on the ROCKROACHES website and realized it was a lousy endnote.
 Something else needed to happen but the planets had not yet lined up and no one was going back to Mississippi.”